 Does the lease require carpeting throughout thus preventing wood flooring?
 The landlord’s rights to access the premises.
 You should be made aware that your landlord has rights of access as well as be informed how much notice must be provided.
 Whether the landlord has obligations to ensure rights of quiet enjoyment over your premises and do you know what it means in practice?
 The total ownership of the property.
 This may be the property itself but could also include a roof area or basement if appropriate.
 Whether your lease caters for for a sinking fund for major works?

-I bought a basement flat in Halstead, conveyancing was carried out half a dozen years ago.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Corresponding properties in Halstead with over 90 years remaining are worth £171,000.
-The ground rent is £50 yearly.
-The lease expires on 21st October 2097
+I own a split level flat in Halstead, conveyancing was carried out September 2010.
+Can you please calculate a probable premium for a statutory lease extension?
+Equivalent flats in Halstead with over 90 years remaining are worth £265,000.
+The average or mid-range amount of ground rent is £50 invoiced annually.
+The lease comes to an end on 21st October 2097

-With 79 years remaining on your lease we estimate the price of your lease extension to be between £8,600 and £9,800 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 76 years left to run we estimate the premium for your lease extension to range between £8,600 and £9,800 plus professional fees.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
-You should not use the figures in tribunal or court proceedings.
-There are no doubt additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information before getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information before getting professional advice.